Eastcote: Demography

-The local electoral ward is called Eastcote and East Ruislip.
+The local electoral ward is called Eastcote.
 The population as of 2015 was 12,600, of which 20.2% were of minority ethnicity.
 The median age as of 2013 was 44 years.
 83.8% of houses are owned.

+Economy

+When Ferrero International set up a UK subsidiary in April 1966, it was set up at Television House at 269 Field End Road, south of the tube station.
+Originating in Alba, Piedmont, it was Italy's largest confectionery company; with factories also in France and Germany it was responsible for the Tic Tac mints.

 Transport

 Eastcote Underground station is served by the Metropolitan and Piccadilly lines.

 Eastcote is served by three bus routes, though only two serve Eastcote itself.
 The London Bus routes 282 to Ealing Hospital (via Northolt) and Mount Vernon Hospital in Northwood, and 398 to Northolt's Wood End Estate (via Rayners Lane) and Ruislip serve Eastcote.
 Route H13 to Ruislip Lido and Northwood Hills (via Pinner) does not serve Eastcote shopping parade itself, but does pass through the "traditional" Eastcote Village along High Road Eastcote.
 There is no direct bus link to Harrow, despite the H-prefix in H13.